eko3alpha/json-key-mapper/README.md

 # json-key-mapper
 Convert JSON keys from one format to another while preserving its value

 Use this library when you need to convert JSON objects from one format to another.
 You would use this to convert JSON from ajax calls that have a different structure then your project.
 This will work with a single object or an array of objects.
+The mapping process is non destructive.
+Meaning you only need to define a few keys to convert and only those keys will be converted, the other keys will be left untouched.

 Usage:
 ------